JayaswalPrateek/MyCSnotesForME/Cpp.md

 }
 // Oops, Pakad liya
 ```
 - the main use of try catch is when a function is expected to return a value but is not able to then what should it return? ans throw exception.
 	- if we know that the function can throw exception call it in try block
 - you can throw any data type including object of a class
 	- when throwing an object of a class, a good practice is to make sure that the class that might throw exception is inheriting publicly from c++'s built in class called exception
-	- you cann declare what a function throws by appending `throw (<data type thrown>)` at the end of the function signature but this step is optional
+- you can declare what a function throws by appending `throw (<data type thrown>)` at the end of the function signature but this step is optional
 	- if you keep this round bracket empty means that the function throws no exception.
 ```cpp
 #include <iostream>
 using namespace std;